 installed.
 On some Linux distributions, the required

-package is called gpp
+package is called gpp; on others, it

 is named gcc-c++.